Developing and Grading Fitness Tests

 greater than 1001 - failing

-This test is just an example to demonstrate an idea for scoring criteria.
-Obstacle courses, shooting skills, and other job related events could and should be tested and graded on a different scale.
+This test is just an example to illustrate a scoring criteria idea.
+Obstacle courses, shooting skills, and other job-related events could and should be tested and graded on a different scale.

 More Ideas for Tactical Fitness Tests Popular Today